AdaCore/training_material/courses/ada_essentials/110_private_types/01-introduction.rst

 .. container:: columns

   .. container:: column

-    * A design technique in which implementation artifacts are made inaccessible to users
+    .. raw:: latex

-    * Based on control of visibility to those artifacts
+       \vspace{5mm}

-       - A product of "encapsulation"
+    Compare to integrated circuits

-       - Language support provides rigor
+    * Hides implementation details from the end **client**

-    * Concept is "software integrated circuits"
+    * **Client** only sees the interface ... not how it works underneath

   .. container:: column

     .. image:: interface_vs_implementation.svg
-       :width: 70%
+       :width: 50%

-Example: You can drive a car without knowing anything about how the engine works
+* Example - you can drive a car without knowing how the engine works:

-  * Interface - steering wheel, pedals, etc
+  * Interfaces: steering wheel, pedals, etc
-  * Implementation - engine, drivetrain, brake pads, etc
+  * Implementation: engine, transmission, brake pads, etc

 -------
 Views